harikt/harikt.github.com/source/_posts/2013-05-21-standalone-forms-and-validation.markdown

 If you have any problems or confusions, let me know by comments.
 I will try to address the same.

+I would like to express huge Thanks to Paul M Jones for spending his valuable time on the project, giving valuable feedback on the implementations.

 Happy PhPing!